HumanInDisguise/TheLearningArchive_communityarchive/README.md

 # Introduction
 Welcome to TheLearningArchives GitHub page.

 This community-driven archive is a repository for gathering and creating learning materials through support and sources cited by the community.
-The purpose of this repo is to collect, curate, and collate all the publicly available material into TheLearningArchives learning paths to provide a free platform for student learning.
+This repo aims to collect, curate, and collate all the publicly available material into TheLearningArchives learning paths to provide a free platform for student learning.

 The future of open-source free education is here for the world.
 And it's time we work together to create the best source of educational learning possible.